 - Add the potatoes and stir to coat in the Spices.
 If the spices start to stick to the bottom of the pot, add a tiny splash of water.

-- Add the chickpeas, tomatoes and vegetable or chicken broth.
+- Simmer 15 minutes – Add the chickpeas, tomatoes, veg or chicken broth and salt.
 Bring to simmer then turn down the heat to medium and simmer for 15 minutes, or until the potatoes are cooked and the sauce has thickened.

-- Adjust salt to taste, stir through scallions/shallots and parsley.
+- Adjust salt – Taste and add more salt if needed.
+Stir through scallions/shallots and parsley.

-- Serve with rice - basmati would be ideal, or Coconut Rice if you're wanting to impress.
+- Serve with rice with a dollop of yogurt and coriander/cilantro if desired.
+Basmati would be ideal, or Coconut Rice if you're wanting to impress.
 To go all out, add some Easy Soft Flatbreads!

 Recipe Notes: